Die4Ever/deus-ex-randomizer/src/notes/patchV3.6.8.md

 - Crowd Control effects that give all enemies a weapon will no longer allow the player to loot those weapons off of the enemies when killed.
 - The "location" and "spoiler" buttons on the Goals screen can now also hide the markers again once activated.
 - The conversation window will now expand to ensure all choices are visible on screen.
 Before, certain aspect ratios and GUI scaling combinations did not allow a fifth conversation choice to fit on screen.
+- Added an option to always show aug levels.
+(For the tournament!)

 </details>